VirtoCommerce/vc-deploy-apps/README.md

 # Kubernetes Deployments

+## Overview

 There are 3 branches:

 - master - used for development
 - qa - used by QA team to test specific releases
 - demo - where demo environments are setup

+## How to deploy into development environment

-To deploy a new Virto Commerce based application, do the following steps:
+To deploy a new Virto Commerce based application for development, do the following steps in the master branch:

 1. Create a new folder called "{name}-app" in "master" branch (master is our dev environment).
 2. Add kustomization.yaml that contains the following (replace "{name}" with an app name used at step 1) under "overlays/dev" folder.